Sergey Budaev

 Take back your freedom, privacy and security

 So, why use the restricted, inconvenient, monopolistic, insecure and non-private platforms for the trivial task of sending instant messages?
 There are several ways to configure one's own privately controlled instant messaging system: XMPP and Matrix.
-XMPP is lightweight and more private, yet covers all the typical instant communication purposes: text, file share and voice.
+XMPP is lightweight, easy to install, and more private and secure, yet covers all the typical instant communication purposes: text, file share and voice.
 Moreover, XMPP servers are by default federated: it is easy to send messages across the different servers like in the email.
 There are many different applications for all operating systems and platforms the user can choose.
+Update: XMPP can communicate with federated Matrix network because ejabberd now implements a Matrix gateway.

 It is very easy to set up one's own XMPP server for a small group, company, the family or just an individual.
 You will need two things: